National Drive Electric Week

 Some EV owners--we hope many!--may choose to end the week at 10:00 AM on Sunday, October 4th outside at the Wandering Moose Café in Cumberland.
 Leaving from there at 11:00 AM sharp, we will parade our EVs through Cumberland, Courtenay, and Comox to Simms Millennium Park.
 We will celebrate the fact that the mostly downhill journey of the parade will use near zero net energy.

 CVEVA will then hold an afternoon Show 'n Shine at Simms Millennium Park from 12AM to 4PM.
 On display, each separated by an empty parking stall to help maintain physical distancing, will be dozens of different models of electric cars and scooters and bicycles.
-There will be test drives from local dealers of many of these vehicles.
+There will be test drives for a Chevy Bolt and Nissan Leaf from local dealers.
 Those curious about or interested in buying an electric car or bike, new or used, are strongly urged to attend.
 We will also this year have a presentation on the stage with more information about EVs and more chances to ask questions.

 Local owner of two electric cars and scooters, Randy Chatterjee says, “Bring your EV or your interest in an EV and a picnic lunch or your appetite for a chance to see and drive the future.”
 Some tents and chairs and a food cart will be on site.